bcbio/bcbio-nextgen/README.md

   customization for processing algorithms.
 * `config/universe_wsgi.ini` -- Configuration variables that should be
   included on your Galaxy server.
-RabbitMQ details are specified here for communication between the sequencing and analysis machine.
+RabbitMQ details are specified here for communication between the sequencing and analysis machines.

-The scripts involved in the actual processing:
+Scripts involved in the processing:

 * `scripts/automated_initial_analysis.py` -- Drives the high level analysis of
   sequencing lanes based on information specified through the Galaxy LIMS